 Perhaps more important, the four-percent calculations never include the equity in your house.
 One of the most attractive income-generating options these days is a reverse mortgage (no, I promise you, it’s not a scam – I’ll have a blog post on this topic in the next month or so) which can make a very big difference in your financial picture.

 I could go on, but I think you get the idea.
 The real question is, What to do now?
 How can you make financial plans before you retire or check the plans you are living with now post-retirement?
-The answer is to employ an independent and certified financial planner.
+The answer is to employ an independent and certified financial advisor.
 This doesn’t have to be expensive!
 And the peace of mind it can bring will be well worth it.
 It’s what we did and this one step was instrumental in our being able to retire at 61.

 I would love to hear your comments!